serverlesstechnology/postgres-es/README.md

 # postgres-es

-> A Postgres implementation of the `EventStore` trait in cqrs-es.
+> A Postgres implementation of the `PersistedEventRepository` trait in cqrs-es.

 ---